-- Apply the school's health and safety policy to their own classrooms or area of work and be directly responsible to the head teacher for the application of the health and safety procedures and arrangements. - Teaching staff have responsibility for writing a class risk assessments for their classroom and any class activities. - Maintain or have access to an up-to-date library of relevant published health and safety guidance from sources including the Local Authority, CLEAPSS, DATA, DfE, Association for Physical Education, etc, and ensure that all members of the team are aware of and make use of such guidance; - Ensure suitable and sufficient risk assessments are undertaken for the higher risk activities undertaken by staff and pupils for which they are responsible and that appropriate control measures are implemented.
-Ensure these risk assessments are shared with staff carrying out the activities.

-- Ensure that appropriate safe working procedures are brought to the attention of all staff under their control; - Provide suitable forums to allow staff to raise and discuss health, safety and welfare issues.
-Issues which cannot be resolved to a satisfactory conclusion in accordance with statutory requirements, Local Authority Guidance, National Standards and best practices should be referred to the Head Teacher; - Carry out regular inspections of their areas of responsibility to ensure that equipment, furniture and activities are safe and record these inspections where required; - Ensure, as far as is reasonably practicable, the provision of sufficient information, instruction, training and supervision to enable other employees and pupils to carry out their activities in a safe manner. - Ensure that all accidents (including near misses) occurring within their department are promptly reported and investigated using the Local Authority's Incident Report Form (M13); - Arrange for the repair, replacement or removal of any item of furniture or equipment which has been identified as unsafe. - Inspection of playground, school play equipment and outdoor areas will be undertaken by school caretaker.
-Any defects or issues to be reported to Headteacher. - Kitchen staff and Midday Supervisory Assistants to be responsible for ensuring that that any spills or food wastes are cleaned up promptly in order for the school hall to be safe and usable after lunch has been served.
-Any defects in equipment such as tables should be reported to the Headteacher. - Cleaning staff have responsibility for the management of cleaning liquids and following procedures for cleaning the school,
+- Apply the school's health and safety policy to their own department or area of work and be directly responsible to the head teacher for the application of the health and safety procedures and arrangements; - Teaching staff have responsibility for writing a class risk assessment for their classroom and any other class activities which involve risk. - Maintain or have access to an up-to-date library of relevant published health and safety guidance from sources including the Local Authority, CLEAPSS, DATA, DfE, Association for Physical Education, etc, and ensure that all members of the team are aware of and make use of such guidance; - Ensure suitable and sufficient risk assessments are undertaken for the higher risk activities undertaken by staff and pupils for which they are responsible and that appropriate control measures are implemented.
+Ensure these risk assessments are shared with staff carrying out the activities. - Ensure that appropriate safe working procedures are brought to the attention of all staff under their control; - Provide suitable forums to allow staff to raise and discuss health, safety and welfare issues.
+Issues which cannot be resolved to a satisfactory conclusion in accordance with statutory requirements, Local Authority Guidance, National Standards and best practices should be referred to the Head Teacher; - Carry out regular inspections of their areas of responsibility to ensure that equipment, furniture and activities are safe and record these inspections where required; - Ensure, so far as is reasonably practicable, the provision of sufficient information, instruction, training and supervision to enable other employees and pupils to carry out their activities in a safe manner. - Ensure that all accidents (including near misses) occurring within their department are promptly reported and investigated using the Local Authority's Incident Report Form (M13); - Arrange for the repair, replacement or removal of any item of furniture or equipment which has been identified as unsafe.

 2.3.
-Responsibilities of Employees (including supply staff)
+Responsibilities of Employees

-Under the Health & Safety at Work Etc. Act 1974 all employees have general health and safety responsibilities.
+Under the Health & Safety at Work Etc Act 1974 all employees have general health and safety responsibilities.
 Staff must be aware that they are obliged to take care of their own health and safety whilst at work along with that of others who may be affected by their actions.